From the Mind

 Identity transformation works on a 90-day cycle because the brain needs that much time to rewire.
 Three months of consistent daily action turns a performed behavior into a default one.
 This is not motivation.
 It is neuroscience.
 The person you are on day 90 is the person 90 days of votes produced.

-The mirror work protocol is a self-observation practice where you hold your own gaze without fixing, performing, or looking away.
-Research on self-compassion, expressive writing, and shadow identity shows sustained mirror work surfaces the beliefs and patterns that quietly run behavior.
+A self-observation practice is the discipline of holding your own gaze without fixing, performing, or looking away.
+Research on self-compassion, expressive writing, and shadow identity shows that structured observation surfaces the beliefs and patterns that quietly run your behavior.
+Five to twenty minutes daily, plus a journal, produces measurable shifts.

 The Power of Silence: Quiet Strength Commands the Room